 It is not recommended to write application programs which are dependent on specific error codes.
 Instead, applications should check error status and classification.
 More information about errors can also be obtained by checking error messages and (when available) error detail messages.
 However—like error codes—these error messages and error detail messages are subject to change.

 MySQL Error code: This is the corresponding MySQL Server error code.
-MySQL error codes are not discussed in this document; please see Server Error Codes and Messages, in the MySQL Manual, for information about these.
+MySQL error codes are not discussed in this document; please see Server Error Message Reference, in the MySQL Manual, for information about these.

 Error details: This can often provide additional information (not found in the error message) about an error, specific to the circumstances under which the error is encountered.
 However, it is not available in all cases.

 Where not specified, the error detail message is

 This property is deprecated and scheduled for eventual removal.
 For obtaining error details, you should use the